allenai/allennlp/README.md

 ## Installation

 AllenNLP requires Python 3.6.1 or later and [PyTorch](https://pytorch.org/).

+We support AllenNLP on Mac and Linux environments.
+We presently do not support Windows but are open to contributions.

+### Installing via pip

 It's recommended that you install the PyTorch ecosystem **before** installing AllenNLP by following the instructions on [pytorch.org](https://pytorch.org/).

-The preferred way to install AllenNLP is via `pip`.
-Just run `pip install allennlp`.
+After that, just run `pip install allennlp`.

 > ⚠️ If you're using Python 3.7 or greater, you should ensure that you don't have the PyPI version of `dataclasses` installed after running the above command, as this could cause issues on certain platforms.
 You can quickly check this by running `pip freeze | grep dataclasses`.
 If you see something like `dataclasses=0.6` in the output, then just run `pip uninstall -y dataclasses`.

 If you need pointers on setting up an appropriate Python environment or would like to install AllenNLP using a different method, see below.

-We support AllenNLP on Mac and Linux environments.
-We presently do not support Windows but are open to contributions.

-### Installing via pip

 #### Setting up a virtual environment